PelleLille/hsl-docs/structures.rst

 .. warning::

-	Not all function should be cached.
-If calls cannot be distinguished by their arguments, bad things will happen.
+	Not all functions should be cached.
+If calls cannot be distinguished by their arguments or if they have side-effects (like Deliver), bad things will happen.

 	.. code-block:: hsl